libtcod/libtcod/buildsys/scons/README.md

 Additional variables can be changed such as the compiler and linker flags.
 The easiest way to change these options is by editing `config.py`.
 To see an additional list of extra variables you should run `scons -h`.

+## ARM64 MacOS Users
+There is experimental support for using scons to build libtcod with arm64 support when running MacOS on an arm64 CPU.
+1. Use Homebrew or Macports to install scons - running in rosetta mode doesn't seem to be an issue.
+2. from ./buildsys/scons, run `scons build ARCH=arm64`.
+3. The build script will put out a compiled binary in the scons folder with a name that looks like `libtcod-1.16.0-alpha.15-arm64-DEBUG-macos`.
+Make sure that `arm64` is in the filename.

+Unfortunately `scons develop_all MODE=RELEASE ARCH=arm64` does not currently
+work due to inline assembly that is being consumed by the sample apps.